Base Flood Elevation & Elevation Certificates in Florida

 Zone AO High Areas of shallow flooding with sheet flow on slopes, defined by depth (1-3 feet).
 No BFE determined — depth numbers used instead.
 Required.
 Premiums based on flood depth rather than BFE relationship.
 Useful for documenting structure elevation above highest adjacent grade.

 Zone X (shaded) Moderate Areas between the 100-year and 500-year floodplain.
 Also called Zone B on older maps.
 Moderate flood risk — not negligible.
 Not required, but recommended.
-Preferred Risk Policy available at lower cost.
 Optional but helpful for insurance savings.
 Many Zone X properties still flood.

 Zone X (unshaded) Low Areas outside the 500-year floodplain.
 Lowest mapped flood risk.
 Also called Zone C on older maps.
 Not required.
-About 25% of all NFIP claims come from these zones.
+From 2014 to 2024, 29% of NFIP flood insurance claims came from areas outside high-risk flood areas (FEMA, floodsmart.gov).
 Rarely needed, but can document low risk for property valuation purposes.

 Finding Your Flood Zone